Many or all companies we feature compensate us. Compensation and editorial

 Best Non-Owner-Occupied HELOCs

-Non-owner-occupied HELOCs are one option, but qualifying for these lines of credit may be challenging.
-Here’s what to know about this financing option, where you might get it, how to qualify, and available alternatives.
+When a HELOC is non-owner-occupied, it means you own the home you plan to use as collateral for the line of credit, but it isn’t your primary residence.
+Here’s what to know about this financing option, including where you might get it, how to qualify, and available alternatives.

 Figure